JuliaDataCubes/YAXArrays.jl/docs/src/UserGuide/compute.md

 import Statistics: mean
 mapslices(mean, a, dims="time")
 ````

-There is no time dimension left, because there is only one value left after averaging all time steps.
+The time dimension has only a single value indicating the time interval that was used for the average.
+To remove this singleton dimension you can use `dropdims`.

 We can also calculate spatial means resulting in one value per time step:

 ````@example compute